Tap or Bottled Water, Which is Better?

 Tap water also contains minerals.
 Azoulay (1991) (30) sampled tap water from 21 major American cities and found that it "may contain high levels of Ca2+, Mg2+, and Na+ and may provide clinically important portions of the recommended dietary intake of these minerals."

 Magnesium and Calcium Protect your Bones

-Calcium and Magnesium ions dissolve in water, and the higher the content, the harder the water is said to be ("hardness" due to increased alkalinity that impedes soaps from producing suds, which was a problem in the days before synthetic detergents).
+Calcium and Magnesium ions dissolve in water, and the higher the content, the harder the water is said to be.

 Two studies found that "hard" water has a protective effect against cardiovascular and cerebrovascular diseases: